-Kate Chopin’s classic, an American Anna KareninaWith an introduction by Barbara Kingsolver
+Kate Chopin’s classic, an American Anna Karenina, introduced by Barbara Kingsolver

 The Awakening is widely regarded as one of the forerunners of feminist literature alongside Tolstoy’s Anna Karenina and Flaubert’s Madame Bovary.
 First published in the United States in 1899, this radical novel sent shockwaves through American society and continues to speak to readers over a hundred years later.
 This tender, brilliant, and seductive novel is as beautifully written as it is politically engaging.